 An overview of the features available when integrating Acctivate with a webstore platform as well as which webstores Acctivate supports.

 The Acctivate Web Store Integration can synchronize new customers, orders, item availability and tracking numbers in a single click from one or multiple web sites.
-The web store integration does not export product or customers from Acctivate to the webstore.
+The web store integration does not export product, pricing, or customers from Acctivate to the webstore.
 For example, if you create a product or customer in Acctivate, it will not automatically export from Acctivate and create that record on the webstore.
-This information will need to be manually created or imported into the webstore.
+This information in addition to product pricing will need to be created on the webstore.
 After reading this help article, please reach out to Acctivate support if you have any questions on the functionality of the Acctivate web store integration.

 Acctivate uses the term “Web Store” to refer to the commerce portion of your web site.
 A Web Store typically consists of the following:

 - Item List with Pricing

 - Shopping Cart

 - Shipment Tracking

 Below you will find videos, screen guides and specific articles.
 To view the complete archive of Web-Store articles, click here.
 We also covered the Acctivate Web Store Integration in a previous webinar.
 To view the Web-Store webinar, click here.